anilpank/javascriptninja/README.md

 - When you are inside a with block, it violates lexical scope, making program analysis hard to infeasible.
 (Look at with.js).
 - When you use strict mode, you get error Strict mode code may not include a with statement.
 - There is an alternate way of achieving the same without with.
 It is through immediate function expression.
 Have a look at withAlternate.js.

+### What is THIS
+- This is the most confusing thing in Javascript.
+- Javascript basically looks at the left side of the DOT(.)  and that becomes This. (have a look at this.js)
+- When there is no DOT(.)
+Then it defaults to binding to Global object.
+- With strict mode, when there is no DOT(.), it does not default to anything.
+It is undefined.
+- There is one more way when you can bind a function to an object.
+Refer to this.js.
+- It does not matter where function is declared, for example here in obj.
+What matters where the function is executed.